Hanoi’s Trendy Cafés and an Unexpected Indian Food Stop

 Cup

-Waiting for our order or smoothies
+Waiting for our orders or smoothies

-Waiting for our order or smoothies
+Waiting for our orders of smoothies

 Our Nét Huế Restaurant experience at Aeon Mall Long Biên